bleepr/bleepr.github.io/cameron.markdown

 The main software stack is built up with three components.
 The "relay" program handles connecting to and exchanging messages to and from the bleepr devices.
-It also sends messages that it recieves from the devices out to the RESTful API.
+It also sends messages that it receives from the devices out to the RESTful API.

 The "socket server" listens on the Websocket and receives messages addressed to each bleepr device the devices are addressed by the MAC address of the bluetooth